 Section 19-110 General benefits.

-employee health care plan coverage of each eligible permanent employee who participates in the
+care plan coverage of each eligible permanent employee who participates in the plan.
+The city

-under the health care plan and end at the date of the employee's termination of employment with
+the health care plan and end at the date of the employee's termination of employment with the

-the city.
-Employees choosing not to participate in the health care plan shall not be entitled to
+city.
+Employees choosing not to participate in the health care plan shall not be entitled to receive

-receive the amount the city would have contributed toward the cost of such employees' health
+the amount the city would have contributed toward the cost of such employees' health care plan

 Life insurance.
 The city shall, each month pay for and on behalf of each eligible employee